How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Parse error: syntax error, unexpected ")" in /home/c/site/site.bget.ru/public_html/wp-content/themes/twentyfifteen/functions.php on line 2

-we have the path to the file, we also go to the line and fix the error.
+We have the path to the file, we also go to the line and correct the error.

-Of course, this is the simplest example, there are situations much worse.
-For example, you installed a crooked plugin and it blocked the entire site for you along with the admin panel, what should I do, how to disable it?
+Of course, this is the simplest example; there are much worse situations.
+For example, you installed a crooked plugin and it blocked your entire site along with the admin panel, what should you do, how can you disable it?

-Quite simply, from the error we look at the name of the plugin, let's say "wp-plugin-bag-ru" go to ftp and go to the folder "wp-content" -> "plugins" we find there such a directory name "wp-plugin-bag-ru" " and rename it to anything, for example "wp-plugin-bag-ru__".
+Quite simply, from the error we look at the name of the plugin, let’s say “wp-plagin-bag-ru” go to FTP and go to the “wp-content” -> “plugins” folder and find there the directory name “wp-plagin-bag-ru” " and rename it to anything, for example to "wp-plagin-bag-ru__".

 If it was a malicious plugin, then we disabled it and the site should start working normally.

-Of course, examples can be given for a very long time and anyway, there is such a unique case that I have not described.
-For such cases, we have a Question / Answer section on the site, where you can write an error that your site produces, and we will be happy to try to help you.
-Also, you can describe the problem in the comments and we will answer you as soon as possible.
+Of course, you can give examples for a very long time and still, there will be a unique case that I have not described.
+For such cases, we have a Question/Answer section on our website, where you can write the error that your site gives, and we will be happy to try to help you.
+Also, you can describe the problem in the comments and we will answer you as quickly as possible.

-There are usually few reasons why a white page instead of WordPress may be displayed instead of a website.
+There are usually few reasons why a white page may be displayed instead of a website instead of WordPress.

 In order: